facebookresearch/BenchMARL/README.md

 | [GNN](https://github.com/facebookresearch/BenchMARL/pull/18) |       ✅       |               ✅               |               ❌               |
 | CNN                                                          |       ✅       |               ✅               |               ✅               |

+## Premade scripts
+> [!WARNING]
+> This section is under a work in progress.
+We are constantly working on fine-tuning
+> our algorithms to enable our users to have access to state-of-the-art benchmarks.
+> If you would like to collaborate in this effort, please reach out to us.

+In the [premade_scripts](premade_scripts) folder we are collecting some tested hyperparameters for specific environments to enable users to bootstrap their benchmarking.

 ## Reporting and plotting